1958

 In November of 1960, the new Black voters elect Republicans to county office for the first time since the end of Reconstruction more than 80 years previous.
 They also vote for Democratic senator Estes Kefauver who has supported them against the White Citizens Council and defended their right to vote.

-On Christmas night, 1960, Jim Forman of SNCC tape records Georgia Mae Turner in her cold, damp tent:
+On Christmas night, 1960, Jim Forman records Georgia Mae Turner in her cold, damp tent:

-In 1962, after almost three years of litigation, a Federal court finally halts the evections and economic retaliation against Black voters.
+In December, 1960, the Justice Department files another suit to halt the evictions and economic warfare against Black voters, charging 45 landowners, 24 merchants, and a bank for their refusal to conduct business with those on the Citizens Council blacklist.
+In 1962, after years of litigation, a federal court finally halts the evictions and economic retaliation against Black voters.
 After the Selma Voting Rights campaign in 1965, the Voting Rights Act is passed removing many of the remaining barriers used to prevent Blacks from registering.

 Book: Step by Step